 The second significant finding shows that eating chocolate in the evening may help regulate the sleeping cycle.
-That means that sleep quality increase, and the sleeping cycles occur in regular intervals.
+That means that sleep quality increases and the sleeping cycles occur at regular intervals.

 - Eating a 100 g bar of milk chocolate in the morning may help with weight reduction.